Program management and PPM/Portfolio management: challenges and best practices

 5 keys to reaching your resource planning goals.

-Program management, by providing an overview, improves the management of risks and opportunities by allowing:
+Program management, by providing an overview, improves risk and opportunity management by enabling :

-• Manage conflicts that could impact the entire organization
+• From manage conflicts that can impact the entire organization

 As a program management tool, Stafiz offers features to help you manage risks and opportunities:

-• Complete dashboards to help you gain flexibility and agility: you can easily shift your resources in the event of risks or re-prioritize your projects
+• From dashboards to make you more flexible and agile: you can easily shift your resources in the event of risks, or re-prioritize your projects.

 • Synchronization with the work environment

-• Tracking purchase orders and invoices for better tracking
+• A tracking of purchase orders and invoices for better follow-up

-A) Check the compatibility of your structure with program management
+A) Check your structure's compatibility with program management

-If you intend to implement program management in your company, make sure your current structure can support such a methodology.
-Indeed, it requires numerous resources and is therefore aimed at organizations with a high level of maturity .
+If you intend to implement program management in your company, make sure that your current structure can support such a methodology.
+Indeed, it requires many resources and is therefore aimed at organizations with a high level of maturity.

-Guiding teams, structuring the organization and coordinating everything requires a high level of leadership and management .
+Guiding teams, structuring the organization and coordinating the whole require a level of leadership and management and management skills.

-Significant resources are necessary, from a financial and human point of view , to establish optimal transversality.
-Finally, well-established communications processes are essential.
+Significant resources are required, from a financial point of view financial and human to establish optimal cross-functionality.
+Last but not least communication processes are essential.

 B) Define a clear strategy

-Implementing effective program management involves strong coordination skills and the definition of a precise action plan.
+Implementing effective program management requires strong coordination skills and the definition of a precise action plan.

 The first step is therefore to define objectives and identify the key performance indicators (KPIs) that will be used to assess their performance

-The second step will require you to develop a roadmap composed of:
+The second step will require you to draw up a roadmap consisting of :

 • A calendar